wp-plugins/custom-field-suite/readme.txt

 * Create your own field types using the `cfs_field_types` hook
 * CFS works well with Gravity Forms, and can save GF entries as post items
 * Includes client-side field validation
+* This plugin is a free, lightweight alternative to Advanced Custom Fields.

 = Getting Started =
 [See the CFS overview page →](https://uproot.us/projects/cfs/)